KIT-MAMID/mamid/doc/USERMANUAL.md

 	- A Replica Set has one of three [Sharding](https://docs.mongodb.com/manual/sharding/ "Sharding in MongoDB") settings:
 		1. [configsvrMode](https://docs.mongodb.com/manual/reference/program/mongod/#cmdoption--configsvr)
 		2. [shardsvr](https://docs.mongodb.com/manual/reference/program/mongod/#cmdoption--shardsvr)
-		3. none: no sharding will be apllied
+		3. none: no sharding will be applied
     	- Replica sets are listed divided by working sets and sets with problems.
         - To get more information about each Replica Set, click on its entry in the list.